 In this issue of Leisure Group Travel we shared a few Experiential Tourism opportunities in each of the Southern states.
 Do these ideas fit with a tour operator’s present customer base?
 Or, does that tour operator need to reach “new desired potential customers” for that piece of business?
 Suppliers, when you develop new experiences, think about which tour operators are the best candidates to take advantage of the new product.

-Frequency is delivering a consistent message (image) to your desired customer (reach) over a period of time.
+Advertising frequency is delivering a consistent message (image) to your desired customer (reach) over a period of time.
 Some marketers believe a customer must hear or see your message at least three times before they retain it.
 Personally, I believe that’s a gross understatement.
-With the advent of social media and the tremendous amount of exposure to advertising clutter we face, I believe frequency is difficult to measure.
+With social media and the tremendous amount of exposure to advertising clutter we face, I believe frequency is difficult to measure.

 Regardless of the frequency your budget allows, it does not pay to be all over the place.